ddantas-ufs/2024_cp_hdr/README.md

   - Uniformity rate
   - Mean average precision
   - Matching performance
-- Retinex-based algorithm to segment images based in its ilumination
+- Segment image using a Retinex-based algorithm based in the image ilumination

 ### Installing